samuelbraun15/samuelbraun15.github.io/_posts/2024-03-21-It-is-my-birthday.md

 >However, the twist in John’s invitations highlighted a notable glitch in this machine—the phenomenon of two completely different items receiving the exact same stamp, a scenario known as a "collision."
 This was the essence of the challenge set by John.

->To participate, guests were instructed to upload their invitation pairs to a PHP website Alex had created.
+>To participate, guests were instructed to upload their invitation pairs to a PHP website John had created.
 This site, functioning as the digital equivalent of a gatekeeper, employed a script to check if the two files, despite their differences, shared the same MD5 stamp.
 This process transformed a simple task into a live demonstration on the importance of digital authenticity and the inherent vulnerabilities in cryptographic systems.

 >Through this simple yet effective demonstration, John introduced their friends to the concept of hash collisions, utilizing the factory machine analogy to demystify a complex principle of cybersecurity.
 The birthday became not just a gathering for celebration but a memorable and educational experience on the significance of digital security, showcasing John’s innovative approach to blending fun with learning.